Adroiti/docs-for-code-review-tools/tfsec/aws-vpc-no-public-egress-sgr.md

-Pattern: An egress security group rule allows traffic to /0
+Pattern: Use of public AWS egress security group rule

 Issue: -